 Talking Points is a new MIF initiative for which residents of North Manchester host informal conversations about themes inspired by MIF artworks.
 The programme launched during MIF19, when conversations on everything from change to cohesion and peace to protest took place in pubs, libraries and food halls around the city.

 Our quarterly socials are a fantastic opportunity to connect with the team from MIF, meet new people and take part in creative activities.
 Everyone is welcome and admission is always free.
 We’ve previously held them at community spaces such as Hulme Community Garden Centre, Moston Miners Club and Victoria Square, as well as city-centre venues like Yes and Fairfield Social Club.
-Look out for news our of Winter Social over the coming months.

 The People’s Forum